SalishSeaCast/docs/code-notes/salishsea-nemo/land-processor-elimination/index.rst

 is the forward problem.
 NEMO includes a tool under TOOLS/MPP_PREP that computes the number of water processors for all possible decompositions (up to a maximum number of processors).
-The results of this calculation are embedded in the salishsea command (in `salish.csv`_) such that specifying a decomposition
+The results of this calculation are embedded in the :ref:`SalishSeaCmdProcessor` (in `salish.csv`_) such that specifying a decomposition
 (4x9, 8x18, etc)
-is enough information for the salishsea command to set jpnij and to request the correct number of water processors.
+is enough information for the :command:`salishsea run` and :command:`salishsea prepare` commands to set :kbd:`jpnij` and to request the correct number of water processors.

 .. _salish.csv: https://bitbucket.org/salishsea/tools/raw/tip/SalishSeaCmd/salishsea_cmd/salish.csv